Trending topics:

 No back-to-back champion

 The Florida Gators will not be able to repeat as March Madness champions following a stunning second-round upset against No. 9 seed Iowa.
-This loss marks the first time since 2024 that Florida has failed to reach the Sweet 16, ending their hopes of defending the title they secured in 2025.
+This loss marks the first time since 2024 that Florida has failed to reach the Sweet 16, ending the Gators’ hopes of defending the title they secured in 2025.

 Florida Gators